 The celebratory scene was set for the night when guests learned of Mayo’s win over Cavan and Dublin’s loss to Kerry by Angelina, who added a sense of fun and vibrancy as well as professionalism to the night.
 Angelina was an honorary committee member for the night as her love of all things Mayo shone from the stage!

 The inspirational Sara McFadden from Turlough added another award to her growing collection.
-The 17-year-old was awarded the ‘Young Mayo Person of the Year Award’ by committee member Dr Mona McGarry, who presented Sara with a bursary cheque for €1,000, following an interview with Angelina (pictured below).
+The 17-year-old was awarded the ‘Young Mayo Person of the Year Award’ by committee member Dr Mona McGarry (pictured below) who presented Sara with a bursary cheque for €1,000, following her on-stage interview with Angelina.

 Sara received the award for the example she sets for young people, particularly those who face personal adversity, and she herself has become Ireland’s first visually impaired rally car navigator!
 It is clear she is fast becoming an advocate for people with disabilities proving that no challenge is too big for her having also just completed her Leaving Certificate mock examinations the day before the awards gala!

-Renowned historian and author Terry Reilly accepted the Meitheal Award on behalf of the Mayo’s Forgotten Famine Girls’ Remembrance Group, which was presented by President of the Association Eddie Melvin, also a proud Ballina man.
+Renowned historian and author Terry Reilly accepted the Meitheal Award on behalf of the Mayo’s Forgotten Famine Girls’ Remembrance Group, presented by President of the Association Eddie Melvin, who is also a proud Ballina man!
 The work of the Group in commemorating the life of Mayo’s 137 forgotten famine girls gave recognition and dignity to a group of women who were forced to leave Mayo in very difficult circumstances in 1848-50 during the Great Famine.

 The scale of the work undertaken in their project was remarkable and created a fitting connection between the women, their home county and their descendants with particular regard to their contribution to Australia.
 The Association was also honoured by the attendance of Australian Ambassador to Ireland Richard Andrews and his wife who celebrated the presentation of the Meitheal award.